2023 Solar Incentives Guide for Readington, NJ - Tax Credits & Rebates

 EcoWatch's Readington, NJ Solar Incentives FAQs

-It's best to speak with your local Readington solar installer for a better understanding of which incentives your project may qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided at the level of the New Jersey government, might have other requirements.
+It's best to speak with your local Readington solar installer to get an understanding of which incentives your project will qualify for.
+In most cases, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those provided at the level of the New Jersey government, may have other requirements.

 How long until the federal solar tax credit ends?